mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 affair involving multiple shipyards for over 10 years.

-These freighters were originally designed to promote Vilani mercantile interests to ‘barbarian’ homeworlds
+These freighters were originally designed to promote Vilani mercantile interests to ‘barbarian' homeworlds

 Crew
 Pilot, Astrogator,